NCAS-CMS/um-training/practicals/source/further-exercises-2.rst

 The exercises in this section are all optional.
 We suggest you pick and choose the exercises that you feel are most relevant to the work you are/will be doing.

+.. admonition:: Optional Exercises

+   * Postprocessing (archive and transfer of model data)
+   * Using IO Servers
+   * Writing NetCDF output from the UM
+   * Running the coupled model

-.. note:: Use your copy of suite ``u-cc654`` for these exercises unless otherwise specified.
+.. note:: Use your copy of suite ``u-dp084`` for these exercises unless otherwise specified.

 Post-Processing (archive and transfer of model data)
 ----------------------------------------------------

-When your model runs it outputs data onto the ARCHER2 ``/work`` disk (``/projects`` on Monsoon2).
+When your model runs it outputs data onto the ARCHER2 ``/work`` disk (``/projects`` on Monsoon3).
 If you are running a long integration and/or at high resolution data will mount up very quickly and you will need to move the data off of ARCHER2; for example to JASMIN.
 The post-processing app (postproc) is used within cycling suites to automatically *archive*  model data and can be optionally configured to transfer the data from ARCHER2 to the JASMIN data facility.
 The app archives and deletes model output files, not only for the UM, but also NEMO and CICE in coupled configurations.

 Let's try configuring your suite to archive to a staging location on ARCHER2: